 Because that's not the message a lot of people are ready for, yet.
-People who, when you say to them that they're amazing and special geniuses, will wave their hand and say "Yeah, yeah" and tune you out.
+People who, when you say to them that they're amazing and geniuses, will wave it off and think you don't really mean it.
 People who, deep down, still doubt that any of that can possibly be true, because all their lives they've been told the opposite.

 Jumping the grand canyon between “Your worth as a person is measured by how well you meet our expectations” and “You're awesome” is impossible.
 We need a bridge to lead us there.

 This message is a bridge.
 It's not a destination in itself.
 It's not some profound truth you've been looking for all your life.
 It's just what it is — something you may need to remember occasionally when things get tough.